Skip to main contentLink to External Link Policy

 Background

-• Grape seed extract, which is made from the seeds of wine grapes, is promoted as a dietary supplement for various conditions, including venous insufficiency (when veins have problems sending blood from the legs back to the heart), promoting wound healing, and reducing inflammation.
+• Grape seed extract, which is made from the seeds of wine grapes, is promoted as a dietary supplement for various purposes, including reducing blood cholesterol and blood pressure, and as an ingredient in topical products for promoting wound healing and preventing tooth decay.

-• Grape seed extract contains proanthocyanidins, which have been studied for a variety of health conditions.
+• Grape seed extract contains proanthocyanidins, which have a variety of effects that might be beneficial in managing health conditions.

 How Much Do We Know?